Information Systems Degree

 Information Systems Specialization

-Students in the information systems curriculum take a common body of INFO courses beyond the School of Business core.
+Students in the information systems curriculum take a common body of INFO courses beyond the College of Business core.
 In addition, four elective courses allow students to tailor their studies to a particular area of interest.
 Study within the information systems area is broken into an infrastructure option or an applications option.
 Students can focus on two areas of emphasis within each of these option areas.

 |One Programming Language (depending on interest) ||3 |